Leepermatt/cse212-final_project/02-linked_lists.md

 # Linked Lists
 ## What is a linked list?
 A linked list is a method of stroing data in Python that allows either a single or double linked "nodes".
-If it sis a single linked then the information only will travel in a single direction, while a double linked list allows the last as well as the first items to be linked.
+If it is a single linked then the information only will travel in a single direction, while a double linked list allows the last as well as the first items to be linked.

 ## What is the benefits?
 * This allows infortamtion to be added and removed without having to change the index of the items